Darcmon/technical-signup/review.md

 ##### Best Practices:

-# Re: middlewares: can consider using a validtion middleware such as express validator which would clean up front end requirements and less load on backend validation... also does with sanitizing data
+# Re: middlewares.js: can consider using a validtion middleware such as express validator which would clean up front end requirements and less load on backend validation... also does with sanitizing data

-# Did the validation working within design intentions?
+# Is validation working within design intentions?
 Data that is currently in the db are very weak passwords, consider strenghthening requirements for passwords

 # re: db seed file appears to function as intended, opens and closes when done seeding

-# within user.js, it appears that the password has been salted and encrypted, great!
+# within user.js, it appears that the password has been salted and encrypted, great!'

+# accepts and responds with JSON

+# endpoints follow the 'nouns instead of verbs' in endpoint paths

+# security worked well. my updated SSL cerf prevented me from accessing frontend/backend unless i used legacy software

 ##### Code Quality: